pakhoii/COVID-19-health-outcome-prediction/code/src/main/java/com/hop/preprocess/README.md

 ## 1. Description

 This module is responsible for preprocessing the raw datasets located in the `/data` directory.
 The primary goal is to clean, standardize, and transform the data into a usable format for analysis and model training.
-The final cleaned datasets are then exported in both `.csv` (for general use) and `.arff` (for Weka) formats.
+The final cleaned datasets are then exported in both `.csv` (for general use) and `.arff` (for Weka) formats in the directory `/data/preprocess`.

 **Task Owner:** Pham Anh Khoi